How To Use The Key

 Step 3: Refine Your Search

-If you want to explore more aspects of tardigrades, simply choose another question or answer from the list on the tardigrade key page.
+Narrow the list of suggested genera by choosing additional traits.
 The website will instantly update the displayed profiles based on your new filter criteria.

 Step 4: Going “backwards”